andig/fritzapi/README.md

 ## Device details

-For sake of reference bolow is the output of `getDeviceList` as returned for the various Fritz devices I'm having around.
+Below is the output of `getDeviceList` for reference.

+The list was produced for various Fritz devices I've had around.
+It might have changed in the meantime depending on device firmware or Fritz HTTP API version.
 These definitions remain cached by the Fritz!Box even if the device is no longer connected.
 The device presence is indicated by the `present` attribute.

 ### Powerline